-We are considering highlighting some of the media interviewed for this study as a ca Could we approach you for more, or more in-depth information, at a later stage of th the purpose of developing a case study?
+We are considering highlighting some of the media interviewed for this study as a case study.
+Could we approach you for more, or more in-depth information, at a later stage of this study for the purpose of developing a case study?